SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	![Picture 95](images/M6-Ex2-T2-S9.png)

-	*The filter icon allows you to understand all filters that are applied to the visual, including slicers and cross filters from other visual.*
+	>**Note**: The filter icon allows you to understand all filters that are applied to the visual, including slicers and cross filters from other visual.

 10. Hover the cursor over a bar, and then notice the tooltip information.